javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 let source = new EventSource(url, [credentials]);
 ```

-The second argument has only one possible option: `{ withCredentials: true }`, it allows sending cross-domain credentials.
+The second argument has only one possible option: `{ withCredentials: true }`, it allows sending cross-origin credentials.

-Overall cross-domain security is same as for `fetch` and other network methods.
+Overall cross-origin security is same as for `fetch` and other network methods.

 ### Properties of an `EventSource` object